semanticarts/gist/migration/v11.0/TimeRelatedChanges_v11.md

 First, they allow you to explicitly call out the precision of the object data: date, year, minute, or microsecond.
 The selection of precision is your choice.
 But note that all the properties take the same `xsd:dateTime` range.
 Any enforcement of your desired data precision will be up to you.

-Second, the new sub-properties give you the semantic distinctions between atart and end date-times, and planned vs actual.
+Second, the new sub-properties give you the semantic distinctions between start and end datetimes, and planned vs actual.

 When adapting your existing `TimeInstant` data, there are several decisions you will need to make.